sebhoof/bhsr/README.md

 ## Get stared
-We include the simple Jupyter notebook [examples.ipynb](examples.ipynb), which demonstrates a few of the capabilities of our code.
+We include the simple Jupyter notebook [examples.ipynb](examples.ipynb) to demonstrate a few of the capabilities of our code.

 ## How to cite